 - Once the cooking time is complete, remove the flank steak from the crockpot and shred it using two forks.
 Discard the bay leaves.

 - Use a stick blender to blend the sauce in the crockpot until smooth.
-(See notes below to create a thicker sauce).
+(See notes below to create a thicker sauce if desired).

 - Serve the delicious flank steak stew over rice and beans, and garnish with fresh cilantro, if desired.